heavyblotto/memorativa/docs/i-vision.md

 4. Balance between structure and organic growth
 5. Support for both practical and symbolic meanings

-## XI.
+## XII.
 Examples of astrological symbolical correspondences to other symbolic systems

 The astrological house system provides a foundational model that naturally corresponds to other symbolic systems.
 Here is a very brief list of some examples of these correspondences: